 Emily Rafferty is a senior advisor for the firm’s Nonprofit Sector and Board Effectiveness Practice.
 She provides consulting services to boards on improving areas such as board culture, director effectiveness and engagement, board and committee processes, and alignment of board composition to the organization’s vision and mission.
 She is based in New York.

-Emily earned a B.A. degree (cum laude) in the history of Africa and the Middle East from Boston University and recently received its College of Arts & Sciences Distinguished Alumni Award.
-She has also received numerous honorary degrees and awards, including the honorary degree of Doctor of Humane Letters from Pace University in 2014, a Doctor of Laws award from Fairfield University in 2010, a Doctor of Humane Letters award from The College of New Rochelle in 2008 and the New York University Lewis Rudin Award for Exemplary Service to New York City in 2012.
+Emily earned a BA degree, with honors, in the history of Africa and the Middle East from Boston University, and recently received their College of Arts & Sciences Distinguished Alumni Award.
+She has also received numerous honorary degrees and awards, including a Doctor of Humane Letters from Pace University, a Doctor of Laws award from Fairfield University, a Doctor of Humane Letters award from the College of New Rochelle and the New York University Lewis Rudin Award for Exemplary Service to New York City.